cogito288/research_problem/README.md

 # Research Problem

-This is repository is made to build research problems.
-Please see the [🗂template](papers/template.md) to contribute to the development of this repo.
+This is repository is collect research problems.

 ## Research Problems